dippynark/kfmt/README.md

 ### Discovery

-kfmt needs to know whether a resource is Namespaced or not to know how to organise the manifests. kfmt understands core Kubernetes resources and supports the `--discovery` flag to use the Kubernetes discovery API for custom resources. kfmt will also read local CRDs for this discovery information and so will only connect to the Kubernetes API if there are custom resources that have no corresponding CRD.
+kfmt needs to know whether a particular [GVK](https://book.kubebuilder.io/cronjob-tutorial/gvks.html) maps to a Namespaced resource or not to know how to organise the input manifests. kfmt understands core Kubernetes resources and supports the `--discovery` flag to use the Kubernetes discovery API for custom resources. kfmt will also read local CRDs for this discovery information and so will only connect to the Kubernetes API if there are custom resources that have no corresponding CRD and the required discovery information is not provided using another method.

-In addition, kfmt supports reading cached discovery information which can be produced by writing it to disk:
+In addition, kfmt supports supplying GVK to scope mappings using the `--gvk-scope` flag or reading cached discovery information, which can be produced by writing it to disk:

 ```sh
 kubectl api-resources > api-resources.txt
 ```

-Similarly, this discovery information can be augmented with all available versions:
+Similarly, this cached discovery information can be augmented with all available versions:

 ```sh
 kubectl api-versions > api-versions.txt